Watermelon Sugar: Reception

 Michele Amabile Angermiller of Variety compared the video to Elton John's "I'm Still Standing" while Harper's Bazaar's Chelsey Sanchez compared it to Mamma Mia!.
-In her review for Evening Standard, Sara Feigin noticed a similarity to Styles' previous video "Lights Up" with the models surrounding him, while The Independent's Ellie Harrison thought the beach was the same beach used by Styles' former band One Direction's video "What Makes You Beautiful".
+In her review for Evening Standard, Sara Feigin noticed a similarity to Styles's previous video "Lights Up" with the models surrounding him, while The Independent's Ellie Harrison thought the beach was the same beach used by Styles's former band One Direction's video "What Makes You Beautiful".
 Brittany Spanos of Rolling Stone and Savannah Walsh of Elle both called the video "colorful" and "beachy".
 Writing for Us Weekly, Nicholas Hautman called it "ultrasexy" and "retro-filtered."
 In her review for Entertainment Weekly, Rosy Cordero wrote "Harry Styles is wishing he was back on the beach surrounded by beautiful people, deliciously colorful fruits, and no coronavirus."

 Carolyn Droke of Uproxx called the video "a celebration of summer" while Morgan Smith of People called it "dreamy."
 Writing for NME, Will Lavin described the video as "Styles [throwing] a beach party with a group of women, who can all be seen eating watermelon throughout."
 Flare's Katherine Singh wrote "we'll never be able to look at a watermelon the same again" and "[the video] is pretty much poised to be the video of summer 2020."
 Alisha Pawa of Lifestyle Asia called the video "light-hearted" and wrote that it "evokes the nostalgia of better summer days."
 The music video has received over 220 million views on YouTube.

 In 2021, Rolling Stone named Watermelon Sugar the 98th best music video of all time.